Five Great (and Provocative!) Things to Ask a Therapist Before Starting Therapy

 Yes, being scared is worth my life being better.

 Additionally, many of these women have done some serious homework.
-They have looked me up online and learned I want to help them.
+They have looked me up online and learned that I want to help them.
 They have read over a hundred “7 Tips to a Better ___________” articles, and realize those don’t work.
 They have identified what they want changed for themselves.
 And, they are ready to ask questions by the time we speak on the phone.

 One recent question I got during an intake call was about my credentials.
 She wanted to know about my qualifications, and I casually responded with my shortened CV.
 But this got me thinking – what information about therapy can authentically and accurately lay out what one should truly expect to experience in therapy with me?